gtudorache2/Direct-Democracy/README.md

 - A law system
 - A taxation system
 - A company types database (Romanian CAEN list that can be replaced with any country list)
+- A company system
+- A decentralized currency system

 The system currently needs reorganizing and cleaning...